Chapter 11. Syntactic Extension

 This is sometimes desirable for static verification that no identifiers are used except those explicitly imported into a module or local scope.

 Unless a module imported via import-only exports import or import-only and the name of at least one module, subsequent imports within the scope of the import-only form are not possible.
-To create an isolated scope containing the exports of more than one module without making import or import-only visible, it is necessary to create a single module that contains the exports of each of the other modules.
+To create an isolated scope containing the exports of more than one module without making import or import-only visible, all of the modules to be imported must be listed in the same import-only form.

 (module m2 (y) (define y 'y))